 In the meantime, make the mash: After cooking the potatoes, peel them, then use a masher to create a smooth fluffy mush.
 Add milk and butter as you go - the texture should be loose, but not runny.
 Season well with salt & pepper.

-When the meat is really tender, remove from the heat.
+When the meat is really tender, remove it from the heat.
 Serve on a bed of mash, scattered with chopped parsley, with a glass of Spier 21 Gables Cabernet Sauvignon.

 About the wine:

 Red fruits, truffle and the typical Helderberg lead pencil and fynbos notes slowly unfurl on the nose.
 The palate is richly textured with cassis-laden tannins and black currant leaves, offering a sweet-sour freshness and elegant frame.
-Lush fruit, powerful tannins and an earthy complexity provides supreme balance leading to a long salty, sumptuous finish.
+Lush fruit, powerful tannins and an earthy complexity provide supreme balance leading to a long salty, sumptuous finish.
 Elegant and richly textured, the palate offers sweet-and-sour freshness with lush blackcurrant.
 The new oak is almost fully integrated and supports the finely tuned, dry tannins.
 A wine that will amply reward patient drinkers, the 2014 vintage will open up over the next few years, offering excellent drinking for a decade or more.

 (Recipe: Ilse van der Merwe, Photography: Tasha Seccombe)